mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 ENTRYPOINT ["/app/hello"]
 ```

+Run:
 ```
 $ docker build --rm -f Dockerfile_2 -t stockx/hello .
 ```

 Now, if we run `docker images` and look at the size of the image, it is significantly
 smaller, over 700MB smaller.
-It is now around 10MB instead of the previous 730MB.
+It is now ~10MB as compared to the previous ~730MB.

 Output:
 ```
 REPOSITORY          TAG                 IMAGE ID            CREATED                  SIZE stockx/hello        latest              a585021da814        Less than a second ago   10.7MB
 ```

-Again, to start the container and once started, list the running containers, use the following
+Again, to start the container, and once started, list the running containers, use the following
 commands, respectively:

 ```